FelinTran/AngelHack_Group42_IntelligentImageAnalysis_Heineken/README.md

 In this project, we use 4 models, of which 2 are responsible for specifically detecting cartons and people.
 On the other hand, we use two ZeroShot models to perform classification and detection tasks respectively.

 ## Installation
-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine

-2. Navigate to the project directory:
+2. Navigate to the project directory

-3. Install dependencies (if any):
 #### 1. ExpressJS Setup
 ```npm i```
 #### 2. Python Setup